The Great Resignation: The Secret to Talent Acquisition in 2022

 Freedom and autonomy may sound like exciting ideals, at first glance.
 Nonetheless, the modern-day worker’s need for this sense of liberty stems from something darker.

-In reality, many experts believe that negative experiences lie at the center of the Great Resignation.
+In reality, many experts believe that negative experiences lie at the centre of the Great Resignation.
 Ian Cook, a contributor to the Harvard Business Review, found the movement to be reactionary.

 In his analysis of the so-called Big Quit, Cook discovered that certain industries were more likely to see resignations than others.
 And, to the shock of many, some sectors even saw fewer resignations than ever before.